subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 This learning rule is directly analogous to that used in classical Boltzmann machines.
 If the underlying neuronal interactions were explicitly known, Hebbian learning would emerge as a special case.
 Since the brain's connectome is unknown, however, the energy function is instead approximated by a neural network function approximator, while modern diffusion-learning algorithms such as [Diffusion Recovery Likelihood (DRL)](https://arxiv.org/abs/2012.08125) provide efficient procedures for estimating its parameters.

 Viewed in this way, the diffusion prediction module occupies the same role within LEPP that predictive coding occupies for inference.
 Both replace detailed neuronal mechanisms with effective energy-minimization dynamics, differing only in the computational problem they solve.
 Together they provide a unified energy-based realization of predictive processing.

-**A comment on terminology.** Throughout this paper we adopt the conventional terminology of the energy-based modeling literature, in which $E_W(x)$ denotes the learned energy function defining an unnormalized probability distribution.
-This quantity should not necessarily be interpreted as the microscopic interaction energy of statistical mechanics.
-Rather, because the underlying neuronal degrees of freedom have already been coarse-grained, it is more closely analogous to an effective free-energy landscape defined over the variables of interest.
-The use of the symbol $E$ follows established machine-learning convention.

 ## Biological Interpretation of LEPP